Don’t Miss the Best Deals of the Year!

 Not only for the palate but also for the eyes, the vineyards of the Douro valley offer a real feast.
 Here you can stroll, relax and enjoy a drop or two of the vines.
 In Adega, you can even watch the vintners stomp their grapes during the harvest.

 Besides the fantastic cities, Portugal also offers beautiful nature experiences.
-The country has more than 100 official beaches – and each one is different.
+The country has more than 100 official beaches – each different.
 The characters range from steep rocky coasts to soft sandy beaches.
-Whether you are a lonely romantic or an extrovert surfer – you will find your favorite beach here.
+Whether you are a lonely romantic or an extrovert surfer – you will find your favourite beach here.

 Are you a real explorer?
 Then you should visit Praihna Alvor.
-At low tide there are numerous caves, holes and crevices that invite you to explore.
-Around the lighthouse of Lagos is one of the most visited beaches in the Algarve: Ponta da Piedade attracts with a fantastic steep coast and numerous small bays.
+At low tide, numerous caves, holes and crevices invite you to explore.
+Around the lighthouse of Lagos is one of the most visited beaches in the Algarve: Ponta da Piedade attracts a fantastic steep coast and numerous small bays.

-About one kilometer away you can find another jewel of the country.
+About one kilometre away you can find another jewel of the country.
 The Praia do Camilo can only be reached by a steep wooden staircase – fantastic!
-As a cliff diver you will get your money’s worth at Praia do Carvalho and the beach of Benagil in Lagoa offers a real experience for stand-up paddlers and canoeists – especially the rock cathedral which is visible at low tide is an absolute crowd-puller.
+You will get your money’s worth at Praia do Carvalho as a cliff diver.
+The beach of Benagil in Lagoa offers an authentic experience for stand-up paddlers and canoeists – especially the rock cathedral, which is visible at low tide and is an absolute crowd-puller.

-The beach of Martinhal in the southwest tip of the Agarve is exactly the right thing for families!
-The coastline is flat and a wooden jetty makes it even possible to travel by baby carriage.
-Nudists and surfers are in good hands at Praia Odeceixe in the north of the Algarve.
-Here, the fresh water of the river Seixe meets the sea water of the Atlantic.
+The beach of Martinhal on the southwest tip of the Algarve is precisely the right thing for families!
+The coastline is flat, and a wooden jetty makes it even possible to travel by baby carriage.
+Nudists and surfers are in good hands at Praia Odeceixe north of the Algarve.
+Here, the freshwater of the river Seixe meets the seawater of the Atlantic.

-There are also wild Garrano horses in the mountains of the national park – a great experience not only for the little ones.
+There are also wild Garrano horses in the national park mountains – a great experience not only for the little ones.
 Trees with trunks up to two meters thick and numerous waterfalls round off this unique nature experience.

 After your exciting experiences in Portugal, you should also sleep well.
 These are our top 10 roadsurfer campsites in Portugal: